etkakocak/MQTT-Smart-Security/ReadMe.md

 # MQTT Smart Security
-*This is a group project made by Etka Kocak and Furkan Yildirim.
+*This is a group project made by Etka Kocak and Faruk Yildirim.
 The report is personal and the author of this report is Etka Kocak.*

 **Author: Etka Kocak (ek223zf)**
 **Course: 1DT305 - Introduction to IoT**